LEAH Summer Internships Application

 What are the Time Commitments?

-• You must be available to interview one of the following days in-person at LEAH’s Chinatown Office: April 8th, April 10th, April 15th or April 17th.
+• You must be available to interview one of the following days in-person at LEAH’s Chinatown Office: April 14th or 21st for LEAH Daly / April 16th or 23rd for LEAH Knox.

-• You must be available to participate in the internship from July 7th– August 8th.
-The commitment is every day, Monday – Friday from 9:30 AM – 4:00 PM.
-There are no weekend commitments.
+• You must be available to participate in the internship from July 6th– August 7th.
+The commitment is Monday – Friday from 9:00 AM – 4:00 PM.

-• You must commit to attending five 2-hour STEM-based events during the 2024-2025 school year.
-These take place at LEAH’s Chinatown office or at a local science or biotech company.
+• You must commit to attending five 2-hour STEM-based events during the 2025-2026 school year.
+These take place at LEAH’s Chinatown office or at a local science or biotech companies.

 More about LEAH Daly: